phillip-haydon/philliphaydon.com/Snow/_posts/2014-04-23-if-youre-not-logging-youre-doing-it-all-wrong.md

 Then general idea is this

-1. Code your message(s): "Hi, i’m here."  or "OMG, BOOM" or "Just created a new user.
+1. Code your message(s): "Hi, I'm here."  or "OMG, BOOM" or "Just created a new user.
 UserId: '1'.".
 2. NLog sends the message somewhere: your GUI app, or email, or a logging website.
 3. View the messages: use Sentinal (localhost) or LogEntries (production).